damiaanr/fact-ai/ELDR-NEW/README.md

 # General instructions

 **Before you start**: Make sure your environment aligns to the provided `environment.yml` or `requirements.txt`.
+To avoid problems, creating a new/clean environment in which to run this code is preferred.
 Furthermore, make sure that you read the warning below.

 All code is run through `main.py` in command-line, without command line arguments/parameters.
 Note that all VAE models have been pre-trained (by us), and that all explanations for all datasets and dimensionality reduction techniques, for all levels of sparsitity, have already been learnt and provided.
 If you wish to re-train and re-learn, please delete all files inside the `results/deltas`, `results/vae_models` folders.
 Optionally, you could also delete all plot-data from the `results/measures` and `results/plots` folders.